 At Homebase, we are in a unique position to see this impact happen in real-time and want to make this data publicly available so that governments and communities can understand and support the people who are most impacted.

-In addition to daily updates to the datasets below, we’re surveying workers to understand their experiences and actively refreshing lists of financial resources for small businesses and employees to help people affected by COVID-19 quickly get relief.
+In addition to our data site and the analysis below, we’ve also surveyed workers to understand their experiences and are actively refreshing lists of financial resources for small businesses and employees to help people affected by COVID-19 quickly get relief.

-By the numbers: The COVID-19 crisis and small businesses
+By the numbers: An analysis of the first weeks of the COVID-19 crisis and small businesses

 The entire country is feeling catastrophic effects